georgringer/crowdin/Documentation/Index.rst

     ..  card:: Introduction

-        Get starting with online translation and contribute to making TYPO3 better by providing the worlds best CMS available in your favorite language
+        Get starting with online translation and contribute to making TYPO3 better by providing the worlds best CMS available in your favorite language.

         ..  card-footer:: :ref:`Get an overview <introduction>`
             :button-style: btn btn-secondary stretched-link

     ..  card:: Installation

-        Get the extension installed or updated
+        Get the extension installed or updated.

         ..  card-footer:: :ref:`View the installation steps <installation>`
             :button-style: btn btn-secondary stretched-link

     ..  card:: Configuration

         Learn how to load the Crowdin features into both backend and frontend and switch between translating TYPO3 core or your favorite extensions.

         ..  card-footer:: :ref:`Learn how to configure the extension <configuration>`
             :button-style: btn btn-secondary stretched-link